 - be able to write a paper doing economic analysis that is coherent, cogent, and grammatically correct.

 - Be able to carry out quantitative analyses of economic data.

 - Students are required to take ECON 302 (intermediate microeconomic theory) and ECON 304 (intermediate macroeconomic theory); exit surveys of recent graduates, which have been in use by the Department for some time, will be modified to include questions both on their experiences in these courses and on the students’ sense of mastery of the relevant material.

 - In addition to the prescribed courses for the major, Liberal Arts students take six elective courses of 300- and 400-level economics.
 We will examine student records to ensure that each student’s electives in economics cover at least two different fields in the discipline.

 - Students will have the opportunity to take 400-level writing-intensive seminars in economics that typically require a term paper applying the tools of economic analysis to some question or issue.
 The Department will poll instructors of these courses to determine that the level of economic analysis is appropriate and the use of the English language is satisfactory, and exit surveys will include questions seeking students’ perceptions of their ability to write coherent, cogent, and grammatically correct papers in economics.

 - Students in economics take ECON 306, Introduction to Econometrics, which teaches them the theory and practice of quantitative analysis in economics.
 Exit surveys will include questions on the 306 course and on the students’ sense of mastery of quantitative economic analysis.

-If you have additional questions about the Economics degree programs at Penn State, please send e-mail to Russ Chuderewicz, Advisor to honors students; Lisa Brooks and Suzanne Bennett, Academic Advisor; or Gay Catherman , Undergraduate Staff Assistant.
+If you have additional questions about the Economics degree programs at Penn State, please send e-mail to Russ Chuderewicz, Adviser to honors students; Academic Advisers: (Lisa Brooks, , , or ); or Gay Catherman , Undergraduate Staff Assistant.